telerik/reporting-docs/knowledge-base/resolve-no-report-instance-error-telerik-reporting.md

 ---
 title: Resolving "No report instance" Error
-description: "Learn how to fix the 'No report instance' console error when using Telerik Reporting in a .NET 9 project with the HTML5 Report Viewer."
+description: "Learn how to fix the 'No report instance' console error when using Telerik Reporting in a .NET projects with the HTML5-based Report Viewers."
 type: troubleshooting
 page_title: Fix "No report instance" Console Error when using HTML5 Report Viewer
 slug: resolve-no-report-instance-error-telerik-reporting